Why the Health Action Research Group is needed

 Our research into ‘what works’ in reducing childhood obesity led us to successful initiatives in other countries, including EPODE (Ensemble Prévenons l'Obésité Des Enfants) in French towns, JOGG (Jongeren op Gezond Gewicht) in Dutch cities and TCOCT (The Children’s Obesity Clinic Treatment) in a Danish hospital.
 We identified what these initiatives had in common, including the very helpful capacity for scaling up, and shared this information with the House of Commons Health and Social Care Committee, which cited our evidence in its 2018 Childhood Obesity report.

 We also researched student health behaviour change in partnership with King’s College London and Goldsmith’s, University of London.
-This encouragingly identified that students today (Generation Z) are tending to adopt healthier lifestyles than their predecessors – the first published research in the UK to identify this trend.
-Interestingly, shortly after our research, the Office for National Statistics (ONS) confirmed that 16 – 24 year olds were the age group pursuing the healthiest lifestyles, in line with our research findings.
+This encouragingly identified that students at the time (Generation Z) were tending to adopt physically healthier lifestyles than their predecessors – the first published research in the UK to identify this trend.
+Shortly after our research was published, the Office for National Statistics (ONS) confirmed that 16 – 24 year olds were the age group pursuing the healthiest lifestyles, in line with our research findings.

 To find out more contact us at info@healthactionresearch.org.uk